While dealing with older devices seems impossibly hard, here’s what you can do in three easy steps.

 Step 1: Save your data

-I recommend saving these files to your current computer if you have the space.
-Seeing all your files in one place makes them more organized and searchable.
 You may find that your older devices no longer connect to your current computer.
-Adaptors and CD drives are available on Amazon and eBay. eBay is a great source for power cables to devices that have been discontinued.
+Adaptors and CD drives are available on Amazon and eBay. eBay is an excellent source for power cables to devices that have been discontinued.

 At this point, you may find that some of your devices no longer work, and you cannot save the data on them.
 A service like Drive Savers will assess your old computer or hard drive, and you will not be charged if they cannot recover your data.